exoriente/nodice/03_combat.md

 > Croogrin the goblin is trained to fight with a spear (`+1`) and shield (`+1`).
 He readies himself to fight the troll that has been invading his territory and puts on the only armor he can find.
 A heavy chain mail suit (`+2`).
 Since he has `heavy weapon training` and `shield training` he can get a `+2` bonus to his combat level.
 But since he does not have `heavy armor training` the chain mail and any other equipment advantage can give him at most an additional `+1` bonus.
 His total combat bonus is `+3`.

+### Attacks ignoring armor

+This rule plays well with ganging up rules:

+- A character using an attack that is not affected by armor gets a bonus equal to the armor bonus of the target.

+This way the right comparison is made even when ganging up.

 ## Other bonuses

 - `+3` : Surprise attack from behind